Appeals Lawyers Indiana

 The Marion Count Indiana Clerk of Court is located at 675 Justice Wy, Indianapolis, IN 46203.

-The Lake County Indiana Clerk of Court is Located at 2293 N Main St, Crown Point, IN 46307
+The Lake County Indiana Clerk of Court is Located at 2293 N Main St, Crown Point, IN 46307.

 Our Indiana federal appeal team is made up of former law clerks and prosecutors.
-We have handled hundreds of appeals in both civil and criminal matters, including post-conviction relief motions based on ineffective counsel, 2255, 2254, and 2241, Indiana rule 37 motions for post conviction relief.
-Our initial consultation is free so please contact us to discuss your federal case.
+We have handled hundreds of appeals in both civil and criminal matters, including post-conviction relief motions based on ineffective counsel, 2255, 2254, and 2241, Indiana rule 37 motions for post-conviction relief.
+Our initial consultation is free, so please contact us to discuss your federal case.
 Most federal appeals start at the US District Court for Indiana and proceed to the federal appellate courts.

 Our appetite for research means we craft the best appellate briefs and arguments for our clients.
-The Indiana federal appeal lawyers at Brownstone will advise clients on the appellate issues during and after trial.
-We also assists trial attorneys with motions made at the trial court such as motions in limine.
+We also assist trial attorneys with motions made at the trial court, such as motions in limine.
 This helps prepare the record on appeal.

 Our firm is often retained to draft jury instructions and verdict forms.
-Finally, we brief the case to the appellate court, including the Seventh Circuit and U.S. Supreme Court.
+Finally, we briefed the case to the appellate court, including the Seventh Circuit and the U.S. Supreme Court.
 The Indiana federal appeal lawyers at our appellate litigation law firm work with clients from across Indiana, including Fort Wayne and Indianapolis.

 Recent Seventh Circuit Court of Appeals Cases for Indiana